foxfox59/lyllyplayer/README.md

 # LyllyPlayer

+A desktop audio player for YouTube, streams and local files

 © MuiluFox 2026
 **LyllyPlayer should always be completely free to download and use.
 If you are getting asked to pay for it (other than [donations](https://www.paypal.me/MuiluFox) here), someone is ripping you off.**